 Schedule

+Please note that the programme starts 3rd June in the morning and ends on 13th in the evening.
+Accommodation is provided from June 2nd evening until June 14th in the morning.
 The first 4 days are devoted to lectures about the scientific background.
-Then we will go on an excursion to the northwesternmost parts of Scotland for the next 5 days visiting geological locations and performing exercises, including Raman spectroscopy, X-ray fluorescence and reflection spectroscopy.
-On the last two days there will be time for write-up and presenting the results for exercises.
+Then we will go on an excursion to the northwesternmost parts of Scotland for the next 6 days visiting geological locations and performing exercises, including Raman spectroscopy, X-ray fluorescence and reflection spectroscopy.
+On the day there will be time for write-up and presenting the results for exercises.

 Lectures